tdegeus/shelephant/docs/dataset.rst

 *   ``==``: the file is the same in all locations where it is present.
 *   ``1``, ``2``, ...: different copies of the file exist; the same number means that the files are the same.
+    The lower number, the newer the file likely is.
 *   ``x``: the file is not available in that location.
 *   ``?``: the file is available in that location but the ``sha256`` is unknown.